Inferno is a decent adaptation of Dan Brown’s 2013 novel. Its greatest merit is that it did away with the most absurd bits of the original story.

 I’d be blunt.
-I don’t have many good things to say about Dan Brown as a writer.
-Undeniably, the man has a certain profitably formula, but it is a formula built upon gross exaggerations, hysteria, and wild plot twists that pile on like clockwork.
+I don’t have good things to say about Dan Brown as a writer.
+Admittedly, the man has a certain profitable formula, but it is a formula built on gross exaggerations, hysteria, and wild plot twists that pile on like clockwork.

 Worse, he regularly drenches his prose with chunks of touristy narrations, most of which feels to be lifted right off travel brochures.
 In my opinion, the only time to read his stories is when one is trapped in a queue while at places he wrote about.
 Oooh!
 I’m standing in an Illuminati stronghold.
 Aahhh!
 A doomsday plot was hatched over there!
 And then you get onto the bus, and you promptly forget all about it.

 For these reasons, I had no great expectations for Inferno.
 I am thus pleased to say that while it was hardly absent of the Brown’s absurdities, there was a marked effort to keep the man’s worst to a minimum.

 Tom Hanks and Ron Howard live up to their reputations as two of showbiz’s more reliable names, and for the first half of the movie at least, there was a gripping suspense reminiscent of 70s spy thrillers.
 This suspense does admittedly fizzle in the second half, but I would highlight this was more the fault of the original plot rather than movie direction.